diagrams/diagrams-doc/doc/arrow.rst

 >                                               , arrowTail=quill} sPt ePt)
 >          # centerXY # pad 1.1

-The Arrowheads package exports a number of standard arrowheads including, `tri`, `dart`, `spike`, `thorn`, `missile`, and `noHead` with `dart` being the default.
-Also available are compainion functions like `arrowheadDart` that allow finer control over the shape of a dart style head.
+The `Arrowheads` package exports a number of standard arrowheads including, `tri`, `dart`, `spike`, `thorn`, `missile`, and `noHead` with `dart` being the default.
+Also available are companion functions like `arrowheadDart` that allow finer control over the shape of a dart style head.
 For tails, in addition to `quill` are `block` and `noTail`.
-Again for more controll are functions like, `arrowtailQuill`.
+Again for more control are functions like, `arrowtailQuill`.
 Finally, any of the standard arrowheads can be used as tails by appending a single quote, so for example: